Skip to content

 Introduction

 ElasticSearch and OpenSearch both support rollover on indices.
-OpenCTI has been designed to be able to use aliases for indices and so support very well index lifeycle policies.
-Thus, by default OpenCTI initialized indices with a suffix -00001 and use wildcard to query indices.
+OpenCTI has been designed to be able to use aliases for indices and so supports index lifecycle policies very well.
+Thus, by default OpenCTI initializes indices with a suffix of -00001 and uses wildcards to query indices.
 When rollover policies are implemented (default starting OCTI 5.9.X if you initialized your platform at this version), indices are splitted to keep a reasonable volume of data in shards.

 Indices